wazo-platform/wazo-platform.org/content/uc-doc/administration/call_recording/index.md

 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'Wazo-Tenant: <TENANT UUID>' --header 'X-Auth-Token: ACCESS TOKEN' -d '{}' 'https://<WAZO STACK HOSTNAME>/api/call-logd/1.0/cdr/recordings/media/export?from=2021-04-01T00%3A00%3A00-0500&until=2021-05-01T00%3A00%3A00-0500&recurse=false&email=<USERNAME%40DOMAIN>'
 ```

-The result will contain the UUID of you export.
+The result will contain the UUID of your export.
 You can use that UUID to download the export or
-query it's progression.
+query its progression.

 To known the status of you export you can use the following command